LHC-DMWG/DMWG-couplingScan-code/README.md

 pip install scipy
 ```

-If you want to be able to convert vector to axial vector and vise versa, you will need lhapdf too.
-If you want to just test without that for now, you can install without it, but long-term it is probably helpful.
+And you need lhapdf too.
 If you are on lxplus, lhapdf is already available.
 Please edit if this is incorrect, but I believe you can use:
 ```
 LHAPDF_LIBRARY_PATH=/cvmfs/sft.cern.ch/lcg/external/lhapdfsets/current/:/cvmfs/sft.cern.ch/lcg/releases/LCG_97python3/MCGenerators/lhapdf/6.2.3/x86_64-centos7-gcc9-opt/share/LHAPDF/
 ```
 If it's set up correctly you shoudl also be able to run `lhapdf-config` and see some output (the help menu) indicating it correctly found that script.
-Unfortunately I lost lxplus access a while ago and so I can't test this ...
-Please feel free to make edits directly to this README once you figure out what you need to get this to work.

-If you're on your laptop and you want lhapdf, you'll have to install it yourself.
+If you're on your laptop and you want lhapdf, you'll have to install it yourself following the instructions above.
 You can use the `lhapdf-config` test again.

 Now, to install in "dev mode", that is so that you get a local copy of the code and can develop it, do this: